-While NUAMC and City Council understands the Engineering Division's concerns with retaining the 20 acres of the Applicant's proposed URA expansion site that aren't serviceable by Zone 1 of the City's water system, retaining these lands within the proposed URA expansion site allows the lands to be used for other uses necessary for efficient urbanization, such as parks, open space, and recreational opportunities, as well as public street connections that can allow for more efficient development within the remainder of the URA expansion site.
+While NUAMC understands the Engineering Division's concerns with retaining the 20 acres of the Applicant's proposed URA expansion site that aren't serviceable by Zone 1 of the City's water system, retaining these lands within the proposed URA expansion site allows the lands to be used for other uses necessary for efficient urbanization, such as parks, open space, and recreational opportunities, as well as public street connections that can allow for more efficient development within the remainder of the URA expansion site.

 The City of Newberg Engineering Division evaluated the November 22, 2022, Comparative Site Analysis Addendum (Attachment 17) and provided the following comments:

 - a.
-Approximately 20 acres of East A Resource Land, 20 acres of which are within the Applicant's proposed URA expansion site, are not serviceable by Zone 1 of the City's water system.
-(See Map below for 300-foot contour delineation between Zone 1 and Zone 2) - b.
+Approximately 21 acres of East A Resource Land, 20 acres of which are within the Applicant's proposed URA expansion site, are not serviceable by Zone 1 of the City's water system. - b.
 The information provided does describe two approaches to provide water service to these areas of East A resources lands not serviceable by Zone 1. - c.
-What is not described is if any sub areas within the other Resource Lands evaluated might also have areas that could be served in a similar manner that might also be considered reasonably serviceable by the Applicant's methodology. - d.
+What is not described is if any sub areas within the other Resource Lands evaluated might also have areas that could be served in a similar manner that might also be

+- considered reasonably serviceable by the Applicant's methodology. - d.
 The two approaches described for providing water service to the 20 acres of East A Resource Land within the Applicant's proposed URA expansion site not serviceable by Zone 1 are: - e.
 Construction of a local Zone 2 within the Applicant's proposed URA expansion site. - f.
 Extension of the City's Zone 3 service area.